Fueling Systems: #4 Post Exercise

 You just pushed through an intense training session and are ready to put your feet up on the couch.
 Stop and head to the fridge first!
 By following a simple post-exercise fueling plan (and I don't mean beer and nachos) you will improve your performance at your next workout or race by super loading your muscle cells with fuel.

-Athletes who exercise to exhaustion (endurance events) OR athletes performing multiple training sessions within a 12-24 hour period (tournaments or double workout days) will see a an improvement in future performance when they follow these post- exercise fuel rules:
+Athletes who exercise to fatigue (endurance events, hard strength workouts) and athletes performing multiple training sessions within a 12-24 hour period (tournaments or double workout days) will see a an improvement in future performance when they follow these post- exercise fuel rules:

-Consume approximately 1-1.5 grams of quick release (simple) carbohydrate per kilogram of body weight within 30 minutes of your exhausting endurance training sessions and every 2 hours following.
+Consume approximately 1-1.5 grams of quick release (simple) carbohydrate per kilogram of body weight and .25grams of protein (preferably in liquid form) within 30 minutes of your exhausting endurance training sessions and every 2 hours following.

 Timing: 30 minute window.
 Muscle cells are more sensitive to re-resorption of glycogen during this critical period and are able to ‘super-load’ their storage levels of this fuel.
 Storage capacity decreases every hour after this period.
 Having a higher store of glycogen is will allow you to go further and faster in future training sessions by delaying the onset of muscle fatigue.
 Super loading is critical for training sessions that take place within 24 hours of each other and following exhausting exercise that depletes muscle glycogen stores.